 Katie is a teacher turned tech integration specialist.
 A seasoned international teacher, Katie and her family currently live in Beaverton, Oregon.
 Katie has supported teachers and facilitated professional development in the Beaverton School District for the past five years.
 A graduate...
 Read More →

 Looking for a new spin on Breakout EDU activities?
 Low on space or short on funds?
 Join us for a digital breakout that can be played without buying any additional equipment.
-Explore ways to use a digital lock box with digital OR physical clues that can be scaled for any class size or grade.
+Explore ways to use a digital lock box with digital

 As the Product Manager for the state’s contract with Nearpod, Jami Gardner shares her Nearpod expertise with educators across the state of Utah.
 Jami is also passionate about helping teachers integrate the 4Cs into their lessons by using educational escape rooms and computer science...
 Read More →